Skaraborg Brigade: Heraldry and traditions

 The Skaraborg Brigade shared heraldry and traditions with the Skaraborg Regiment.
 In the years 1998–2000, the brigade managed the traditions of the regiment.

+The most commonly used beret colour is black, worn by all light and mechanized infantry units.

 When the Skaraborg Brigade was disbanded in 2000, the Skaraborgs regementes och Skaraborgsbrigadens (MekB 9) förtjänstmedalj ("Skaraborg Regiment and Skaraborg Brigade (MekB 9) Medal of Merit") in gold and silver (SkarabregbrigGM/SM) of the 8th size was established in 1999.
 The medal ribbon is divided in black and yellow moiré with a white stripe on the middle followed on both sides by a red stripe.